5 Steps to Shift from Reactive to Proactive Quality Management

 Another sign is a focus on compliance over usability.
 Atty observed processes that “were meeting our compliance needs, but not the best to work with.”
 When a process is only judged on whether it passes an audit, rather than how it helps engineers do their jobs better, it remains a source of recurring friction.
 This cycle keeps the quality team in a perpetual firefighting role.

-Step 2: Map the Mess with a Quality Plan
+Step 2: Map the Mess with a Quality Management System

 Step 3: Prioritize Ruthlessly Using the Eisenhower Matrix

-Without a way to sort them, a long list of issues can freeze progress.
-Atty Chakraborty introduced the Eisenhower Matrix to her workflow.
+Without a way to sort them, a long list of quality issues can freeze progress.
+Atty Chakraborty introduced the Eisenhower Matrix to her workflow as a proactive approach to quality management.

 This tool categorizes tasks by urgency and importance.
 She sorted items into what must be done now, what could be scheduled later, and what was simply nice to have.